What to Do When Your Young Child Needs Teeth Pulled

 Your child's mouth may continue to be sore for a few days.
 Consult with your dentist if necessary; he will probably recommend ibuprofen.

-Depending on your child's age, this may be his first chance to experience the tooth fairy, or he may be concerned that the tooth fairy won't come because his teeth didn't fall out naturally.
-Allay his concerns and make sure the tooth fairy does something special.
+Depending on your child's age, this may be his first chance to experience the tooth fairy.
+Your child may be worried that the tooth fairy won't come because the teeth didn't fall out naturally.
+Allay your child's concerns and make sure the tooth fairy does something special.